AdyGCode/yt-clone/ReadMe.md

 controller.
 Locate the `ChannelsController` in the `app/Http/Controllers` folder, and open it for editing.

-In this file you will find stub methods ready for you to use, such as the one below:
+In this file you will find stub methods (created by the `-r` option) ready for you to use, such as the one below:

 ```php
 /**